akshar625/Quora-Duplicate-QA-Identifier/README.md

 Quora's platform aims to provide high-quality answers to questions.
 Detecting duplicate questions can help maintain content quality and improve user experience by reducing redundancy.

 ### Dataset
-The dataset (`train.csv`) consists of pairs of questions labeled as duplicate or not.
+To download dataset , use this link [Kaggle](https://www.kaggle.com/c/quora-question-pairs/data#) The dataset (`train.csv`) consists of pairs of questions labeled as duplicate or not.
 It includes features like question text, ID, and labels.

 ### Approach